 19. Paint the interior of the front door

-So often overlooked, front doors inside the house are the perfect opportunity to boost your hallway decor.
+So often overlooked, front doors inside the house are the perfect opportunity to boost your entryway ideas and decorating scheme.
 Pick a color that matches the flooring or hallway wallpaper to create a cohesive look.
 Ideally it will match the color of the front door outside, although this is not a must.

 20. Hang a curtain over the front door

 Hanging a front door curtain is a smart idea if you have an old home with an original front door that's likely to be less energy efficient than you might like.
-However, it's also a wonderful opportunity to add color and character to your hallway with fabric and pattern.
+However, it's also a wonderful opportunity to add color and character to your small entryway with fabric and pattern.

 How can I make my front door look nice?